 No one should get access to the personal information your customer has shared with your brand.
 A breach of confidentiality occurs when you let others have access to your user's private information.

-If investing in an expensive ecommerce security solution isn't an option currently, you can at least consider installing a reliable anti-malware and firewall to ensure your customer's confidential data remain safe and protected.
+If investing in an expensive ecommerce security solution isn't an option currently, you can at least consider installing a reliable anti-malware and firewall (or at least a free antivirus that you can trust) to ensure your customer's confidential data remains safe and protected.

 Integrity